Welcome, visitor! Sign In

 When joining Freemasonry, you ought to join a Lodge that is within an easy driving distance of your home.
 As such, that lodge is part of a Grand Jurisdiction.
 Same as it is required from an applicant to reside in their home province, country or commonwealth.

-In order to join St. Andrew’s Lodge 560, you also need to be a resident within the jurisdiction of Ottawa, ON for the last 12 months.
+In order to join St. Andrew’s Lodge 560, you also need to be a resident within the jurisdiction of Ottawa, ON.